 If you like your coffee ‘toys’, here is a brief selection of coffee storage items that you might like to consider:

-Coffeevac Vacuum Sealed Coffee Containers: These containers create a partial vacuum seal that allows the coffee beans to breathe and degas, without letting in damaging oxygen.
+Coffeevac 1 lb - The Ultimate Vacuum Sealed Coffee Container, White Cap & Body: These containers create a partial vacuum seal that allows the coffee beans to breathe and degas, without letting in damaging oxygen.
 They come in a range of colors and sizes.

-Coffee Gator Coffee Canister: This is another handy storage device that promises to protect coffee beans from the elements.
+Coffee Gator Stainless Steel Container - Fresher Beans and Grounds for Longer - Canister with co2 Valve, Scoop and Travel Jar - Medium, Silver: This is another handy storage device that promises to protect coffee beans from the elements.
 It includes a scoop for easy portioning and a date wheel so you can keep track of storage time.

-Alpha Coffee Container with Vacuum Seal: If you want something a bit more high-tech, this storage device comes with a pump that allows you to create a powerful vacuum.
+True Vacuum Seal Coffee Container.
+UPGRADED MODEL.
+Best Storage For Whole Bean & Ground.
+Stainless Steel Canister and Scoop.: If you want something a bit more high-tech, this storage device comes with a pump that allows you to create a powerful vacuum.

 The advantage of these types of containers is that you can remove the oxygen from the coffee’s environment.